RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

     </td>
     <td>
         Builds the same for dotnet.exe, Visual Studio, on build system, or on a dev environments.
-        All versioning is done within the csproj build.
+        All versioning is done within MSBuild (csproj file).
     </td>
   </tr>
   <tr>